lorenzodbr/word-automata/README.md

 ## Installation

-You only have to get the latest release from the [releases page](https://github.com/lorenzodbr/word-automata/releases/latest) choosing the right ``.jar`` file according to your platform.
+You only have to get the latest release from the [releases page](https://github.com/lorenzodbr/word-automata/releases/latest) by choosing the right ``.jar`` file for your platform.
 Be also sure to have (at least) Java 21 installed on your machine.

 You can also build the project yourself with Maven.